On AS VIRŠI-A Share Trading on the Alternative market Nasdaq Baltic First North

-Nasdaq Riga decided on November 4, 2021 to admit for trading AS "VIRŠI-A" shares on the Alternative market First North and set the first trading day - November 11, 2021 with the condition that on November 10, 2021 settlements for all AS "VIRŠI-A" shares subscribed for within the framework of the Offer have been made.
-Additional information: Issuer's full name AS "VIRŠI-A" Issuer's short name VIRSI Securities ISIN code LV0000101848 Nominal value of one security 0.50 EUR Number of securities 13 355 720 Orderbook short name VIRSI ICB classification 40401030 - Specialty Retailers List Alternative market First North Attached: AS "VIRŠI-A" prospectus.
-Nasdaq Baltic Issuer Services +371 67212431 www.nasdaqbaltic.com Nasdaq Baltic is a common name for exchanges, regulated markets, alternative markets First North operated by Nasdaq companies in the Baltic states, i.e. Nasdaq Tallinn AS, Nasdaq Riga, AS and AB Nasdaq Vilniu Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=1025026
+Nasdaq Riga decided on November 4, 2021 to admit to trading AS "VIRŠI-A" shares on the Alternative market First North and set the first trading day - November 11, 2021 with the condition that on November 10, 2021 settlements for all AS "VIRŠI-A" shares subscribed for within the framework of the Offer have been made.
+On November 10, 2021 settlements for all AS "VIRŠI-A" shares subscribed for within the framework of the Offer have been made, thus the condition to admit for trading AS "VIRŠI-A" shares on the Alternative market First North as of November 11, 2021 has been met.
+Additional information: Issuer's full name AS "VIRŠI-A" Issuer's short name VIRSI Securities ISIN code LV0000101848 Nominal value of one security 0.50 EUR Number of securities 13 355 720 Orderbook short name VIRSI Orderbook ID 240344 ICB classification 40401030 - Specialty Retailers List Alternative market First North The Certified Adviser of AS "VIRŠI-A" is AS LHV Pank.
+AS "VIRŠI-A" prospectus is available in the announcement here.
+Nasdaq Baltic Issuer Services +371 67212431 www.nasdaqbaltic.com Nasdaq Baltic is a common name for exchanges, regulated markets, alternative markets First North operated by Nasdaq companies in the Baltic states, i.e. Nasdaq Tallinn AS, Nasdaq Riga, AS and AB Nasdaq Vilnius.

 Kostenloser Wertpapierhandel auf Smartbroker.de